-- 30.9 The NHS Staff Council will keep this agreement under review against best practice as it develops inside the NHS and elsewhere. - 30.10 NHS employers and local staff representatives should look together at what progress they are making towards the aims of this agreement within their own local arrangements.
-Annual 'equality audits' are recommended, and these should cover: - data on the make-up of the workforce by race, sex, age, disability and contract status (i.e. part time) - what equality policies and procedures are in place - pay and grading - current monitoring processes. - 30.11 Based upon the results of the audit, plans should be agreed about what is to be done towards meeting the aims of the agreement over the coming year.
-Guidance on the conduct of an equality audit will be developed separately.
-Where under-representation of particular racial groups, particular age groups, disabled staff or of a particular sex is identified, employers should take advantage of the positive action provisions in the discrimination legislation, assuming that the detailed conditions in the legislation are met.
-Guidance on positive action will be developed separately.
+- 30.4 The NHS Staff Council will keep this agreement under review against best practice, as it develops, inside the NHS and elsewhere. - 30.5 NHS employers and local staff representatives should review their local arrangemens to ensure they produce outcomes that are consistent with this agreement.
+Annual 'equality audits' are recommended, and these should include a review of: - workforce data by race, sex, age, disability and contract status (i.e. part time); - existing equality policies and procedures and any gaps requiring the development of new arrangements; - data on pay and grading by race, sex, age, diability and contract status i.e. part-time. - 30.6 Where under-representation of particular groups is identified, employers should take advantage of the positive action provisions in the discrimination legislation, assuming that the detailed conditions in the legislation are met.